-This handbook was revised in August 2018.
+This handbook was revised in August 2019.
 Further revisions will be made as necessary, and the latest version can be found online.
 We encourage you to retain the version posted at the start of your matriculation, as it will serve as your contract with the University.
 If revisions are made to your degree program during your time here, you may opt for the new policies, or you may continue to follow the ones in place when you began your program.

-When you have a question about academic policy, you may wish to start with the Enrollment Services Coordinator, in the Office of Student Services, room 2112; Craig Arnold, Assistant Director for Student Services, in the Main Office, room 2110; or your program advisor or division coordinator.
-Any one of them may refer you to Prof. Edward Maclary, Associate Director for Undergraduate Studies and Academic Affairs or to Prof. Patrick Warfield, Associate Director for Graduate Studies and Strategic Initiatives.
+When you have a question about academic policy, you may wish to start with Josh Thompson, Graduate Student Services Coordinator, in the Office of Student Services, room 2112; Heather Mundwiler, Academic Advisor and Undergraduate Student Services Coordinator, in the Main Office, room 2110; or your program advisor or division coordinator.
+Any one of them may refer you to Prof. Gregory Miller, Associate Director for Undergraduate Studies and Academic Affairs or to Prof. Patrick Warfield, Associate Director for Graduate Studies and Strategic Initiatives.